22 Vines & Wines Cafe & Market is now closed

 Since I am a strong supporter of Michigan wine, I had to ask about their name, and the connection they have to the Michigan wine region.
 The location of the property, along M-22, combined with the fact that they are surrounded by Leelanau county wineries, lead to a restaurant name that would attract a wine-tasting crowd.
 And yet, I discovered an anomaly.
 I was surprised, and a bit disappointed to discover that 22 Vines & Wines Cafe does not pour a house Michigan wine.
 In fact, it’s from California.

-According to Rich they opted not to pour a house wine from Michigan because they didn’t want to take away from the tasting experiences at the wineries around them.
+According to Rich, they opted not to pour a house wine from Michigan because they didn’t want to take away from the tasting experiences at the wineries around them.
 “They represent their products really well.
 We don’t want to compete with that,” he added.
 What they do offer, which may calm the Michigan wine fans out there, is a large selection of Michigan wines by the bottle at retail prices that match the wineries.
-You can purchase a bottle in the market next door, and for a $5 cork fee you can enjoy that wine with your dinner.
+You can purchase a bottle in the market next door, and for a $5 cork fee, you can enjoy that wine with your dinner.

 I did notice several local Michigan craft beers on tap, including Right Brain Brewery, North Peak and Bells.
 They have many others available in the market coolers as well as distilled spirits from Grand Traverse Distillery and Black Star Farms.